Sama-Borhani/spotify-ml-case-study/README.md

-# Spotify ML Case Study
+# Spotify ML Case Study 🎧

 An end-to-end machine learning case study exploring track-level Spotify data.
-This project focuses on understanding audio features to model collaborative tracks, studying the impact of hit songs on albums, and building a basic music recommendation system using unsupervised learning.
+This project focuses on understanding audio features to model collaborative tracks, study the impact of hit songs on albums, and build a basic music recommendation system using unsupervised learning.

 ##  Table of Contents